All Episodes

 Yeah, he fessed up.

-Well, the Democrats used to be the more libertarian party because they were way, way more lax on the social issues like gay marriage, uh legalization of marijuana, stuff like that.
+Well, the Democrats used to be the more libertarian party because they were way, way more lax on the social issues like gay marriage, legalization of marijuana, stuff like that.

-They were more libertine on, but now that that stuff's been basically legalized, there's like no liberty, there's there's no issue the democrats fight for liberty.
+But now that that stuff's been basically legalized, there's like no liberty.

-They're the pro-tax party.
+They're pro-tax party.

 I mean, they've never been libertarian.

-Uh like they only wanted to legalize weed so they could tax it.
+Like they only wanted to legalize weed so they could tax it.

-Like what about the 60s, Ryan?
+Like, what about the 60s, Ryan?

 What about in the 1860s?

-They were pretty dope back then, or no, both parties sucked in the 1860s.
+No, both parties sucked in the 1860s.

-Like I miss the Whigs, bro.
+I miss the Whigs, bro.

-We need to bring the wig.
+We need to bring the Whigs.

-I see all these people.
+They're better than, you know, I see all these people.

 This is how ignorant people are of history.

-You know, Lincoln left the Republican Party and joined the the Union Party because they lost 27 seats in the midterm elections because at the time he was losing the war that he started, which was unheard of.
+You know, Lincoln left the Republican Party and joined the Union Party because they lost 27 seats in the midterm elections.

 He sent soldiers to the polling places and stuff and got re-elected, but not as a Republican.